berlinplan/berlinplan.github.io/readme.md

 #### Why is it necessary to reduce hierarchy for a society to be equal?

-## What is a society?
+## Are the residents of Germany a **"society"**?

-> <sub> Cooperation is really important to human survival.
-Our ability to cooperate is what allows us to live in big groups.
-When we live in groups, we can work together.
-We divide up tasks so that different people can get really good at different things and do them better and more quickly (84) </sub>

-> <sub> SOCIETY: people in general thought of as living together in organized communities with shared **laws, traditions, and values** (83) </sub>
+> <sub> SOCIETY: people in general thought of as living together in organized communities with **shared** laws, traditions, and value (83) </sub>

+> <sub> The EU considers “human rights” a non-negotiable value, but the German football team participated in the 2022 World Cup in Qatar without wearing a “one love” band.
+(106) </sub>

+> <sub> The EU is participating in sanctions against many countries for abusing human rights, yet Saudi Arabia is Germany’s most important partner in the MENA region.
+(107,108) </sub>

+> <sub> The EU and Germany are being criticized for double standards.(153) </sub>

+> <sub> Cooperation is vital for human survival as it enables us to thrive in large groups.
+By living collectively, we can effectively collaborate and distribute tasks based on individual strengths, resulting in improved efficiency and productivity. </sub>

 #### How many people in modern societies fight back and defend themselves when attacked?